 What is Break-Even Point in Accounting?

 In accounting, the term “break-even point” refers to the level of production or sales at which a particular company neither incurs any loss nor generates any profit.
-In other words, a company generates just enough revenue such that all its expenses are met, and as such the company doesn’t earn any profit.
+In other words, a company generates just enough revenue to meet all its expenses, so it doesn’t earn any profit.
 Mostly it is expressed in terms of the number of units.

 Explanation of B.E.P in Accounting

-Accounting is primarily used for determining the level of production or sales which should be achieved in order to avoid any losses due to core business operations.
+Accounting is primarily used for determining the level of production or sales which should be achieved to avoid any losses due to core business operations.
 The break-even analysis is very important from the perspective of the start of planned capacity expansion or the launch of a new product line.
-Basically, the analysis indicates what level of production is necessary to justify the capacity expansion or new product line.
+The analysis indicates what production level is necessary to justify the capacity expansion or new product line.

-Accounting can be calculated by dividing the total fixed costs of production by the difference of selling price and variable cost for each unit.
+Accounting can calculate by dividing the total fixed production costs by the difference in the selling price and variable cost for each unit.
 Mathematically it is represented as,

 Examples of B.E.P in Accounting